efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-22-superb-tea.md

 ### Duel Awards - Eternal Fame Awaits!

+The 'Duel Awards' are a mini competition during events.
+There are three categories; the winners have their names posted here - immortalized forever on Duel Links Meta!

 #### Best Drop

-**VoRLiN:** 'Been trying to get my last divine punishment forever...then this happens'
+**VoRLiN:** 'Been trying to get my last {Divine Punishment} forever... then this happens!'

 ![](/img/content/events/2018/03/superb-tea/vorlin.jpg)